elliottcordo/batchy/README.md

 # Batchy

 ## Data Model
 Batchy is platformed on a NoSQL database called Redis.
 It stores its data as a hash, so there is no fixed data model so to speak.
 You can have as many parameters as you like and name them whatever makes sense for your application.
-Below is a list of special fields which have meaning withing Batchy.
+Below is a list of special fields which have meaning within Batchy.

 * batch_id - ETL batch ID, unix epoch time
 * status - new, open, success, failed